ZBigFish/sanderling-v8/README.md

 This project is still a **work-in-progress** and master branch is currently considered **unstable**.

+# Design
+The embedded V8 engine provides the bot with a core low-level JS library to handle basic UI input and output.
+The core libraries should hand basic logic nothing more advanced than "fly here", "read this", "attack that", "scan for bad guys".

+For more the complex logic that actually **runs** the bot, Sanderling-V8 will communicate with a Node.JS service running on the same system via **ZeroMQ** (todo).

 ## Stack
 Windows 10
 Visual Studio 2017